How to Cook Brown Rice Perfectly

 To make your rice even better, try these tips:

-Starting out with the right amount of water or broth (for more flavor) for the amount of rice you're cooking will help you avoid a burnt or mushy final product.
+Starting out with the right amount of water or broth (for more flavor) for the amount of rice you're cooking will help you avoid a burnt or mushy rice.
 For brown rice, the ratio is 1 cup dry rice to 2 1/2 cups liquid.

 Pictured Recipe: Lemon Rice